 The Torbay Inlet channel is rarely more than ankle deep, but it can be well over one meter deep during peak flows.
 For many months of the year, it is easily traversed, as a sand bar blocks the channel.
 When the channel is open, usually during winter and spring months, the crossing can be waded using extreme caution.
 If the water appears to be flowing swiftly upstream, walk across at the sea end of the inlet.
 This is usually fairly shallow.
 For safety information and alternative routes read the Section by Section guide.

 Walkers heading east through the West Cape Howe National Park are soon able to see the tremendous turbines of the Albany wind farm.
 The wind farm is in an elevated position approximately 80m above the Southern Ocean.
 This height, proximity to the coastline and small distance to the electricity grid in Albany make this an exceptional wind farm site producing around 80% of Albany’s electricity needs with clean, inexhaustible renewable energy.
-The wind farm can be viewed on a live webcam.

 The view from the lookout platform at the Mutton Bird car park (28.5km west of Albany) provides ample reward for effort expended in circling the bay for walkers coming west.